What first time homebuyers need to know about homeowners insurance when shopping for a policy to protect their new investment - their first house.

 If you live in Tornado Alley, you’ll pay more for homeowner’s insurance.
 Or if your home is on the Gulf Coast, your insurance provider will assess a higher level of risk.

-If you are moving to an area with a low risk of natural disasters, you might not need to purchase extra coverage.
+If you're moving to an area with a low risk of natural disasters, you might not need extra coverage.
 But you should still consider it.
-"The coverage is extremely affordable and should be on everybody's list for responsible homeownership, even if you are not in a flood zone," explains Giulianti.
+"The coverage is extremely affordable and should be on everybody's list for responsible homeownership.
+Even if you're not in a flood zone," explains Giulianti.
 "Almost one out of every five flood claims are made for properties that are not in designated flood zones," he warns.
 Dan Green, founder of Growella, a financial education website for Millennials, agrees: "Homeowners should always purchase flood insurance.
 It's cheap, it offers a massive amount of protection, and, given a long enough timeline, three out of four homeowners will need it," he warns.

 So how do you determine if you need extra coverage for disasters?
 And how do you know what kind of coverage is best for your home?
-"Speak to an agent that's an expert in your area they will be able to make professional recommendations," Yates suggests.
+"Speak to an agent that's an expert in your area they'll be able to make professional recommendations," Yates suggests.

 Homeowners insurance is not, “one size fits all”.
 There are several different types of homeowner’s policies (forms):